lyinAndy0917/lyinAndy0917.github.io/content/post/LQR/index.md

 end
 ```
 1. Starting from the last time step, compute the optimal feedback gain matrix K and the solution to the Riccati equation P
+2. Move backward in time and compute the optimal feedback gain matrix K and the solution to the Riccati equation P
+**Q:** In Riccati is only one k is calculated, or is k dynamically changing?
+**A:** k is changing, it's a loop that goes from N-1 to 1

+Every time step, we compute the optimal feedback gain matrix K and the solution to the Riccati equation P. We would put them in a matrix and do feedback policy for each time step control.

+## Comparison with Pole Placement
+- Pole placement is a special case of LQR
+- The problem with pole placement is
+  - You could only tune the poles and affect the transient response.
+You can't tune the steady-state error
+  - The transition from the response plot to the physcal system is not very translational.
+Which means while you could tune the pole to make the system more stable, the connection between the pole and the performance is not very clear.
+- In LQR, you could tune the Q and R to directly modify the error and the control effort.

+# Infinite Horizon LQR
+While the introduction to LQR above is about finite horizon LQR, the infinite horizon LQR is about the cost function that is defined over an infinite time horizon.
+The cost function is defined as
+$$
+J = \sum_{k=0}^{\infty} [(x_k - x_g)^T Q (x_k - x_g) + u_k^T R u_k]
+$$
+The difference is that in infinite horizon LQR, we don't have a clear terminal state.
+While in finite LQR, the context is usually to complete a task or to reach a goal, in infinite LQR, the context is usually to design a controller (with a proper K) that stabilizes the system.